 - Type in the email address of the person you want to share your work with in the “Add by name or email” field.

 - Turn on the shareable link, then click “Copy” to copy the document's URL to your clipboard (and turn on sharing-by-URL in the process).
 Now you can send that URL to whoever you want, however you want.

-When people from outside your organization have joined a document, you'll see a little badge next in your document's title bar indicating as much.
+When people from outside your organization have joined a document, you'll see a little badge in your document's title bar indicating as much.
 Click on the badge to open the sharing settings and access the full list of members.